zerolawtech/SFT-Protocol/docs/security-token.rst

 Token contracts are associated to an :ref:`issuing-entity` and also implement :ref:`modules` functionality.
 Permissioning around transfers is achieved through these components.
 See the respective documents for more detailed information.

+This documentation only explains contract methods that are meant to be accessed directly.
+External methods that will revert unless called through another contract, such as IssuingEntity or modules, are not included.

 It may be useful to also view the `SecurityToken.sol <https://github.com/SFT-Protocol/security-token/tree/master/contracts/SecurityToken.sol>`__ source code while reading this document.

 Deployment